schnommus/kicad-workshop/README.md

 - Use the regular 'M' (move), 'R' (rotate) tools to move things around.
 - Tip: this is easier in *Global Footprint Placement* mode, as you won't accidentally pick up stray pads quite as much.
+- You probably won't need this today, but you can use 'F' to flip components onto the other side of the PCB, if you are making something really dense.

 #### Tip: filtering out what matters